Emily-Ngahu/Sales-analysis/README.md

    - Dashboard creation

    ## Data
-   The data used in this project was downloaded from kaggle.
+   The data used in this project was downloaded from kaggle.Download [here](https://github.com/Emily-Ngahu/Sales-dashboard/blob/main/Sales%20dashboard%20data.xlsx)

    ### Data description
    The excel file has two sheets